ballerina-platform/ballerina-spec/test/test-framework-spec.md

 # Introduction

-Ballerina Language has a robust testing framework that allows the user to test their code and verify that the module is behaving correctly.
-The test framework covers unit testing, integration testing and end-to-end testing with the building blocks that the framework provides.
+Ballerina Language has a robust testing framework, which allows the user to test their code and verify that the module is behaving correctly.
+The test framework covers unit testing, integration testing, and end-to-end testing with the building blocks that the framework provides.
 The test framework also provides code coverage and test report generation.

 # Defining Tests